 - 2 large eggs

-- Buttermilk: Use milk with 1 tablespoon vinegar or lemon juice.
+- No Buttermilk: Use milk with a splash of lemon juice or vinegar

 - In another bowl, mix buttermilk, melted butter, and eggs.